Learn

 Gemini can be the better buy when the bundle matters more than a standalone answer engine.
 Google AI Pro and Ultra combine Gemini access with Google apps, NotebookLM, storage, coding tools, video features, and other Google One benefits.
 If your research and production already live in Gmail, Docs, Drive, Chrome, Search, NotebookLM, or Android, use Perplexity vs Gemini before paying for Perplexity Max only to reduce app switching.

 Before upgrading, write down the limit you are actually hitting.
 If the answer is vague, stay on Pro and build a repeatable research workflow first: saved prompts, clear source standards, file hygiene, and a weekly research queue.
-Pro is already the sensible default for most individual research work.
+Pro is already the sensible default for most individual researchers comparing Perplexity Pro vs Max features, limits, and pricing.

 Upgrade to Max when the constraint is specific: too many deep reports, too many Create files and apps projects, too much Comet Assistant work, too much waiting on advanced models, or a real need for early Perplexity features.
 If the constraint is team administration, choose Enterprise.
-If the constraint is programmatic access, choose the API.
-If the constraint is writing, coding, Google ecosystem value, or long-form assistant work, compare ChatGPT, Claude, or Gemini before treating Max as the automatic answer.
+If the constraint is product integration, use the API route instead.

 FAQ